-AT&T/Sam Boswell Honda/ESJC Collegiate Investment Challenge Team.
-The AT&T/Sam Boswell Honda/ESJC Collegiate Investment Challenge Team consists of a minimum of fifty students and faculty members who compete for honors among the nation's colleges.
-The national contest that the team enters simulates the actual United States stock market in that each participant "trades" securities listed on the major exchanges in the country.
+Sam Boswell Honda/ESJC Collegiate Investment Challenge Team.
+The Sam Boswell Honda/ESJC Collegiate Investment Challenge Team consists of a minimum of fifty students and faculty members who compete for honors among the nation's colleges.
+The contest the team enters simulates the actual United States stock market in that each participant "trades" securities listed on the major exchanges in the country.
 The purpose of participating is to get the student closer to the real world of business and investing through simulation.
 The students involved in this competition are motivated to stay abreast of the nation's businesses and events through the various media supplementing their business education.
+An internet service is also used.
 The entry fee for competing is \$50.00.
 Contact the team sponsor for additional details.